'As human, knowledge'

 Commonly the formalization can be seen as something less philosophical.
 What do you think about it?

 Well, maybe it can be true in some contexts.
 I would not generalize to answer you.
-However, in the case I present here, in which she (the character) observes the experience in regard to the way in which it appears to her, the task of formalization can bring her an objective scenario for thinking in the first person but avoiding subjectivism, so to speak, avoiding the tempting reduction of the phenomenon to her particular and biographical context.
+However, in the case I present here, in which she (the character) observes the experience in regard to the way in which it appears to her, the task of formalization can bring her an objective scenario for thinking in the first person approach but -and most importantly- avoiding subjectivism, so to speak, avoiding the tempting reduction of the phenomenon to her particular and biographical context.
 When one formalizes any function of consciousness, one pays attention to the abstract functions without which no consciousness is possible, i.e., functions that are valid for you, for me and for anybody else.
-This way, the relevant point here is not restricted to the formal result only; it covers also the indication of the kind of awareness we need to display in order to make an intentional analysis.
+This way, the relevant point here is not restricted to the formal result only; it covers also the indication of the kind of awareness we need to display in order to make a proper intentional analysis.

 Do you think that your formalizations on time are accurate?